Categorical approach to the Baum-Connes conjecture for \'etale groupoids: Applications

 \subsection{The UCT}

 The article \cite{bondel:kun} established a connection between the Baum--Connes conjecture for groupoids and the Künneth formula for groupoid crossed products.
 Now the Universal Coefficient Theorem (UCT) introduced in \cite{rosscho:kunneth} is formally stronger than the Künneth formula, so philosophically speaking it may not come as a surprise that a similar relation exists between the strong Baum--Connes conjecture and the UCT. \begin{prop} Let $(A,G,\alpha)$ be a groupoid dynamical system with $A$ type I. Then $P(A)\rtimes_r G$ satisfies the UCT.
-If furthermore $G$ satisfies the strong Baum--Connes conjecture, then $A\rtimes_r G$ satisfies the UCT. \end{prop} \begin{proof} If $A$ is a type I $\mathrm{C}^*$-algebra and $H$ is a proper groupoid acting on $A$, then $A\rtimes H$ is type I as well by \cite[Proposition~10.3]{tu:moy}.
-Hence it belongs to the bootstrap class.
-Since $\Ind_H^G(A)\rtimes_r G$ is Morita equivalent to $A\rtimes_r H$ and $P(A)\rtimes_r G$ belongs to the localising subcategory of $\KKK$ generated by the algebras $\Ind_H^G(A)\rtimes_r G$ for $H\subseteq G$ proper and open, it follows that $P(A)\rtimes_r G$ belongs to the bootstrap class as well.
-Since the bootstrap class is closed under $\KKK$-equivalence, the strong Baum--Connes conjecture yields the result. \end{proof} We do in particular obtain the following corollary, generalising \cite{bali:CartanUCT, kls:haagerup}.
-To state it, recall, that a twist over $G$ is a central extension
+If furthermore $G$ satisfies the strong Baum--Connes conjecture, then $A\rtimes_r G$ satisfies the UCT. \end{prop} \begin{proof} If $A$ is a type I $\mathrm{C}^*$-algebra and $H$ is a proper groupoid, the crossed product $A\rtimes H$ is type I by \cite[Proposition~10.3]{tu:moy}.
+Given $A$ as in the claim, and $H\subseteq G$ a proper open subgroupoid acting on $A$, then $C_0(G_{H^0})\otimes A$ is type I, $C_0(G_{H^0})\otimes_{H^0} A$ is type I (because it is a quotient), and $L_H(A):= \Ind_H^G\Res_G^H(A)$ is type I as well.
+Hence $L_H(A)$ belongs to the bootstrap class.
+Since $L_H(A)\rtimes_r G$ is Morita equivalent to $A\rtimes_r H$ and $P(A)\rtimes_r G$ belongs to the localising subcategory of $\KKK$ generated by